 If you are disclosing a disability through Tunxis Disability Services, you can qualify for PACT.

 You must work with the Tunxis Disability coordinator and with your academic advisor to determine the maximum number of credit hours feasible.
-Priority registration deadlines, November 15 for Spring and July 15 for Fall, must be adhered to.
+The November 15 Priority registration deadline must be adhered to.

 Veterans can receive PACT funding and must adhere to the enrollment deadlines and student status information included in Who Qualifies?